Pay just $7.50 for postage

-For years (ok, decades) I thought that there was NO way I could ever replicate my Grandma’s cinnamon sticky buns.
+For years (ok, decades) I thought that there was NO way I could ever replicate my Grandma’s cinnamon sticky rolls.
 No way.
 And thank goodness I didn’t have to!
 Christmas came and went every year, and Grandma’s rolls were something we could all count on.

 All I distinctly remember from those Christmas mornings was that I and my younger cousins were relegated to being served the “hard” parts of Grandma’s rolls — the crispy outsides.
 The coveted insides (the yummy soft rolls) were fought over by the older generations, and there were certainly none left for us young-uns!
 Not that we complained (much), since the outer (crunchy) rolls were still awesome, it’s just that in comparison to the supreme deliciousness of those inner rolls …. (ok, I apologize … I am seriously digressing into family issues/rolls.).

 … I know, I understand.
 This sounds really bad.
 Christmas isn’t about rolls!!?!
 What were we thinking!??
 Agreed.
 But you know what?
 Looking back at my Christmas memories (what Shirley’s “Home for the Holidays, gluten-free style” is all about!), my Grandma’s cinnamon sticky rolls were IT!

 Except that Christmas somehow happened without those rolls when Grandma got sick, and after she passed away.
-Christmas took on a totally different taste to us all, though.
-You see, Grandma didn’t exactly leave a recipe for her famous rolls, and no one in the family had a clue how to start over.
+But Christmas took on a totally different taste to us all since Grandma didn’t leave a recipe for her famous rolls, and no one in the family had a clue how to start over.
 So we all made due on memories, which frankly, didn’t cut it.

 About that same time, I was diagnosed with celiac disease, so I was obviously out of the “how to recreate Grandma’s rolls” loop.
 It was just another in my long line of emotion-laden foods that I could expect to never enjoy again.
 It was also another reason for my multi-year food depression which marked my first several years post-CD-diagnosis.